Training future leaders and strengthening the Church in the context of 24/7 worship and prayer

 IHOPKC is an Evangelical mission organization committed to the Great Commission, the Sermon of the Mount lifestyle, preaching of the Word, and discipling of young people to impact nations.
 The heart of all these activities is the prayer room where prayer and worship has continued night and day since 1999.

 As God restores a culture of prayer in the Church, He’s called our familyto shepherd and train others in these settings.
 Since arriving at IHOPKC, we have served on the mission base in various capacities.
 Brian has served with Immerse, a short term training program that refreshes believers and strengthens them in a life of prayer.
-Recently he took a position as a pastor with the Center for Biblical End Time Studies(CBETS), a ministry initiative that empowers believers to understand, live, and share the message of the Lord’s return.
+He is one of the leaders at the Center for Biblical End Time Studies(CBETS), a ministry initiative that empowers believers to understand, live, and share the message of the Lord’s return.
 Both of us are faculty at the International House of Prayer University.
 Brian trains young people in the Forerunner School of Ministry and Joannie teaches at the Forerunner Music Academy in both the English and Chinese schools.
 We also travel and encourage churches in America and Asia.

 If you’d like to read periodic updates about our ministry, you can subscribe here to their newsletter.